deveshshevde/Bootloader/README.md

 # Bootloder for stm32

 • Application 1 corresponds to Bootloader while application 0 works on new Bootloader firmware
+  - More commands to be added
+  - cleanup required